 Between Cape Woods and Alert Point, 17 miles NE, a wide bay indents the coast almost 8 miles, surrounded by low-lying coasts.
 A large glacier flows into the head of the bay; another, smaller glacier reaches tide water about 2 miles west of the head.

-135 Caution. - In 1968, the bay was obstructed by ridge-and-trench ice to beyond its entrance.
+- obstructed by ridge-and-trench ice to beyond its entrance.
 This ice is solid for the most part.
-The large glacier sends out masses of floating ice which merge with the ridge-and-trench ice in the bay.

-136 The south shore of this bay is relatively low and bordered by steep, low cliffs which rise farther east.
-Elevations over 300 m occur about 1 mile inland.

-137 The east side of the bay is bordered by a low strip of bare land 1 mile wide at the east entrance point, widening to about 4 miles near the head of the bay.
+The large glacier sends out masses of floating ice which merge with the ridge-and-trench ice in the bay. - The south shore of this bay is relatively low and bordered by steep, low cliffs which rise farther east.
+Elevations over 300 m occur about 1 mile inland. - The east side of the bay is bordered by a low strip of bare land 1 mile wide at the east entrance point, widening to about 4 miles near the head of the bay.
 The coast slopes gradually inland to the base of mountain country that forms the backbone of Wootton Peninsula (not named on Chart 7954) separating Yelverton Bay from Phillips Inlet.
-These mountains, over 900 m in elevation, are covered by ice fields.

-138 Cape Alfred Ernest projects about 1 mile south, in the form of a hook, from the mid point of the east coast and forms a small bay about 1 mile square.
-The cape and shores of this small bay are low.

-Alert Point $(82^{\circ}28^{\circ}N, 85^{\circ}55^{\circ}W)$, at the NW end of Wootton Peninsula, is low and rounded and covered by the NW end of an ice cap.
+These mountains, over 900 m in elevation, are covered by ice fields. - 138 Cape Alfred Ernest projects about 1 mile south, in the form of a hook, from the mid point of the east coast and forms a small bay about 1 mile square.
+The cape and shores of this small bay are low. - 139 Alert Point (82°28'N, 85°55'W), at the NW end of Wootton Peninsula, is low and rounded and covered by the NW end of an ice cap.
 For 9 miles east from Alert Point the land is entirely mantled by the ice cap; the coast is very indistinct.
 The ice cap terminates in a broad, low, ice-covered point projecting to the east from the north end of Wootton Peninsula.